Air photo of Palmer and surroundings © ASP Editions

 2016 Alter Ego (barrel sample) 93p

 Tasted twice - last time in October 2017.
 Consistent notes.
 40% Merlot + 48% C.Sauvignon + 12% Petit Verdot.
-Fine acidity, perfectly ripe fruit, fine sweetness and complexity, well-structured and with a long finish.
+Fine acidity, perfectly ripe fruit, delicate sweetness, and complexity, well-structured and with a long finish.
 Excellent effort.

 2015 Alter Ego 93p

 Tasted twice - last time in October 2018.
 Consistent notes.
-This wine had an aromatic nose of black fruit, silky fruit and tannin, velvety texture, excellent acidity, great depth and length.
+This wine had an aromatic nose of black fruit, silky fruit, and tannin, a velvety texture, excellent acidity, and great depth and length.

 2014 Alter Ego 92p

 Tasted twice - last time in October 2017.
 Consistent notes.
 52% Merlot + 35% C.Sauvignon + 13% P.Verdot.
-Strong, powerful, obvious acidity, shows cool Bordeaux style.
+Strong, powerful, obvious acidity shows a relaxed Bordeaux style.
 Great stuff.

 2013 Alter Ego (barrel sample) 88p

 Tasted in April 2014.
-Fresh, very nice acidity and minerality, on the light side, soft fruit and tannin.
+Fresh, lovely acidity and minerality, on the light side, soft fruit and tannin.

 2012 Alter Ego (barrel sample) 91p

 Tasted twice - last time in September 2013.
 Consistent notes.
-This wine, which represented 45% of the whole production, displayed fine ripeness of fruit and tannin, good concentration, silky fruit and tannin.
+This wine, representing 45% of the production, displayed fine ripeness of fruit and tannin, good concentration, silky fruit, and tannin.
 Well-constructed wine and fine effort for the vintage.

 2011 Alter Ego 90-91p

 Tasted twice - last time in September 2013.
 Consistent notes.
-It showed some power, good quantities of cherry fruit and fat ripe tannin and long aftertaste.
+It showed some power, good quantities of cherry fruit, fat ripe tannin, and a long aftertaste.

 2010 Alter Ego 93p

 Tasted twice - last time in September 2013.
 Consistent notes.
-This wine displayed big concentration, fat and perfectly ripe black fruit and tannin, refined, well-structured and very long.
+This wine displayed great concentration, fat, perfectly ripe black fruit and tannin, refined, well-structured, and very long.
 Impressive stuff.
 93p.

 2009 Alter Ego 91p

 Tasted three times - last time in May 2014.
 Consistent notes.
-Compared with 2005, 2009 was a step up in terms of concentration and intensity.
-Compact and tannic, sappy, great structure and complexity, perfect ripe dark berries with catchy sweetness.
+Compared with 2005, 2009 was a step up in concentration and intensity.
+Compact and tannic, sappy, great structure and complexity, perfect ripe dark berries, catchy sweetness.
 Impressive stuff.

 2008 Alter Ego 89p